ivan-guerra/programmador.com/content/_index.md

 # IVAN GUERRA'S WEBSITE

-This is my personal website, where I post articles and other stuff, usually about coding.
-All the content you'll find here is extracurricular, so don't be surprised if you find a bug or two!
+This is my personal website, where I post articles and code I've developed in my spare time.